B i o g r a p h y

 Scott Stobbe has an A.A. degree in music composition from Foothill College in Los Altos California, a B.M. in music composition from Portland State University and a Masters in Music Composition at Stephen F. Austin University.
 Scott has also attended classes, workshops and/or open discussions with Pauline Oliveros, Lou Harrison, Michael Byron, Blue Jean Tearny, Marin Aslop and Phaoroh Sanders.

 Scott is interested in exploration in the full sense.
-This desire for exploration has led him all across the depths of his mind and all across the continental United States,Alaska,Hawaii,Canada,Mexico,Belize,Guatemala, Honduras, Nicaragua,Costa Rica,Panama,Colombia,Spain, Portugal,France,Germany,Austria,Switzerland,The Netherlands,England,Italy,The Czech Republic,Hungary, Serbia,Slovenia,Poland,Norway,Sweden,Estonia,Morocco, Singapore,Indonesia and China.
+This desire for exploration has led him all across the depths of his mind and all across the continental United States,Alaska,Hawaii,Canada,Mexico,Belize,Guatemala, Honduras, Nicaragua,Costa Rica,Panama,Colombia,Spain, Portugal,France,Germany,Austria,Switzerland,The Netherlands,England,Italy,The Czech Republic,Hungary, Serbia,Slovenia,Poland,Norway,Sweden,Estonia,Morocco, Singapore,Indonesia and Hong Kong.
 These travels have made a huge impression on him as a person and as a musician and composer.
-Fluent in Spanish, Scott has played with Flamenco and Classical guitarists in Spain, Estonian Fiddlers, Gamelan players in Java and Bali, Indian Musicians in Singapore, Bagpipers in Galicia (Spain), Punk and Hardcore bands in California, Latin American Music Ensembles, Classical Guitar Orchestras, Bluegrass bands, Klezmer and Balkan bands, Roots Blues and Big Band Jazz groups among others.
+Fluent in Spanish, Scott has played with Flamenco and Classical guitarists in Spain, Estonian Fiddlers, Gamelan players in Java and Bali, Indian Musicians in Singapore, Bagpipers in Galicia (Spain), Punk and Hardcore bands in California, Latin American Music Ensembles, Classical Guitar Orchestras, Bluegrass bands, Klezmer and Balkan bands, Roots Blues and Dixieland Jazz groups in New Orleans among others.

 All of this has influenced his playing and composing style.
 Contrast plays a big part in his music, believing that consonance and dissonance have a symbiotic relationship as do loud and soft, short and long, repetition and change.